feathersjs/feathers/docs/guides/basics/starting.md

   text: string
 }

-// A messages service that allows to create new
+// A messages service that allows us to create new
 // and return all existing messages class MessageService {
   messages: Message[] = []